-The Ministry of the Environment (MOE) regulates the presence of lead in municipal drinking water.
+The MOE regulates the presence of lead in municipal drinking water.
 In 2007, the MOE determined that drinking water samples taken from some consumers' taps in southern Ontario contained levels of lead above the drinking water quality standards set out in provincial regulations.
 The standard is 0.01 milligrams per litre (equivalent to 10 micrograms per litre).

 Consequently, the Ontario government initiated a water testing program making it mandatory for municipalities to test water lead levels in 100 homes that may still have lead connections in the water service.
 The testing program for a sampling of older homes in Thunder Bay is underway.